 What other forms does Houston College of Law require for a student to apply for Federal student loans?

 New students must complete the FAFSA and the 2011-2012 New Student Application to apply for financial aid.
 Continuing students must complete the FAFSA and the 2011-2012 Continuing Student Application.
 However, if you borrow student loans, your lender will require you to complete a promissory note.
 All entering students are considered for merit scholarships based on their undergraduate performance and LSAT score.

 Do many students at South Texas College of Law receive scholarships?

-Roughly 20 percent of South Texas College of Law's students receive partial scholarships.
-South Texas does offer scholarships to continuing students; these scholarship opportunities are announced during the academic year.
+Roughly 20 percent of Houston College of Law's students receive partial scholarships.
+Houston College of Law does offer scholarships to continuing students; these scholarship opportunities are announced during the academic year.

-Will student loans cover all of my costs at South Texas College of Law?
+Will student loans cover all of my costs at Houston College of Law?

 If I do want to take out Federal Direct and/or Graduate PLUS Loans, who is the lender?

 Houston College of Law College of Law participates in the Federal Direct Loan Program.
 Please note, the FAFSA is an application for the loans and is NOT your lender.
 Submitting the FAFSA is a requirement and only determines the amount of the Subsidized Stafford loan you are eligible to borrow.